ceresBakalite/similarity/README.md

 ***

-**User defined pattern matching algorithms enabled**
+#### User defined pattern matching algorithms enabled

-Ratcliff Obershelp
+**Ratcliff Obershelp**

       The Ratcliff/Obershelp pattern-matching algorithm was developed by John W. Ratcliff and John A. Obershelp in 1983 to address concerns about educational software (Ratcliff, 1988).

 <font size="2">_ref._ [The Gestalt Approach][]</font>

-Levenshtein Distance
+**Levenshtein Distance**

       The Levenshtein distance is a string metric for measuring the difference between two sequences.
-      The Levenshtein distance between two words is the minimum number of single-character edits (i.e.insertions, deletions or substitutions) required to change one word into the other.
+The Levenshtein distance between two words is the minimum number of single- character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

 <font size="2">_ref._ [The Levenshtein distance algorithm][]</font>

-Hamming Distance
+**Hamming Distance**

-      The Hamming Distance measures the minimum number of substitutions required to change one string into the other.The Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.
+      The Hamming Distance measures the minimum number of substitutions required to change one string into the other.
+The Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.

 <font size="2">_ref._ [Hamming Distance as a Concept in DNA Molecular Recognition][]</font>

-Phonetic Pattern matching
+**Phonetic Pattern matching**

       A phonetic algorithm is a method for comparing strings by sound, specifically as pronounced in English, where differences in spelling can be overlooked.

 <font size="2">_ref._ [Journal of Biomedical Semantics][]</font>

 ***

+#### Recent encryption, log, debug and trace monitoring additions
+<font size="2">(_ref._ [v1.2.8.2b notes][])</font>

-**Added encrypted pointer obfuscation referencing crytographic and authentication key pairs**
+**Encrypted pointer obfuscation referencing cryptographic and authentication key pairs**

 AESThenHMAC Authentication